DAM Champ: Jill Fisher

 Do you have a DAM wish list for the future?

-We are looking at all of our systems right now and it would be nice to integrate Cumulus into our website.
+We are looking at all of our systems right now and it would be nice to integrate our DAM system into our website.
 The upgrade we’re about to do will bring us integration into InDesign.

 What kind of feedback have you gotten about your DAM?